mgreenberry/Waste-Not-Want-Not/README.md

 ### Code

 #### HTML
-HTML code was written by the creator Michael Greenberry unless stated
+HTML pages adapted from the Task mini project from Code Institute with additonal coding by myself. add-food.html add-shopping.html base.html edit-food.html edit-shopping.html profile.html register.html

+groceries.html adapted from catergories.html with lots of amendments and additional code required for functionality

+home.html - created by myself apart from log in section shopping & waste.html pages adapted from catergories.html with lots of amendments and additional code required.

 #### CSS
 CSS code was written by the creator Michael Greenberry unless stated

 #### JavaScript/JQuery
-JQuery code was taken from Materalize or task mini project apart from navbar collapse
+JQuery code was taken from Materalize or task mini project apart from navbar collapse and datepicker which was adapted

 #### Python
 Python, Flask and Jinga code adapted from the task mini project with extra code written by Michael Greenberry